140d/tic-tac-toe/README.md

-This reprository will contain reinforcement learning model which will develop itself in the game of tic-tac-toe using Q-Learning.
+This reprository will contain bot which will be able to play tic-tac-toe and never lose.